 A number of people have English as a second language.
 Let us be clear on this.
 They may be doctors, engineers, or teachers.
 They come from all walks of life.
 Some are skilled workers, some are not.
 These people are trying to get information about their cases.
 They may have a spouse, children, or parents who do not know what the h-e-double hockey sticks is happening.
 That is unfortunate, because they are trying to move on with their lives.
 The process takes far too long.
 This has been a habitual problem since I have been here in Parliament.
 Hopefully the changes proposed in this legislation will improve this to some degree.
 I hope staffing levels will get augmented.
 Hopefully, the office will be opened up so that people can get processed quickly.

 How would this affect people in Windsor West, Toronto, Montreal, northern Ontario, or any other place in Canada?
 Employment will be delayed for these people.
 Their contributions back into our tax system will be delayed.
 Ironically, over 10,000 workers cross over to the Detroit region every day because that city is short of skilled labour.
 Some of these people are doctors, nurses, accountants, and marketing consultants.
 A lot of them have value-added skills, but their skills are not recognized in Canada.
-Some of these people have degrees but they cannot practice here.
+Some of these people have degrees but they cannot practise here.
 They cannot use their experience here.
 They can do so in the United States.

 Thousands of people in the health care industry go over to the United States.
 These are doctors and nurses and other types of health care professionals.
 If Canadians need urgent hospital care, they are sent to Detroit to get help.
-We will pay a premium here in Canada for them to be treated by Canadians working in Detroit who are not allowed to practice their skills in our country.
-We pay a premium to send individuals over there, where they quite likely will receive treatment from people who have been denied a licence to practice here in Canada.
+We will pay a premium here in Canada for them to be treated by Canadians working in Detroit who are not allowed to practise their skills in our country.
+We pay a premium to send individuals over there, where they quite likely will receive treatment from people who have been denied a licence to practise here in Canada.

 These delays in our immigration policy over the last number of years and the issue with Bill have created a shroud around families that makes it difficult for them to contribute.